LMJJJJJJ/CS245-Data-Science-Principles/README.md

 ### Project 1 Dimensionality Reduction (Feature Learning Part)

-- Dataset: deep learning features of the AwA2 dataset [Download](http://cvml.ist.ac.at/AwA2/AwA2-features.zip)
+- Dataset: deep learning features of the AwA2 dataset (301 MB) [Download](http://cvml.ist.ac.at/AwA2/AwA2-features.zip)

   - Note: These are features extracted using an ILSVRC-pretrained ResNet101